Home > Courses and Events > Chants

 The Shri Shiva Mahimnah Stotram or "Hymn to the Glory of Shiva" is a melodious chant praising the limitless attributes of God.
 It describes the Lord as Shiva, the supreme principle underlying all creation.

-It is chanted on the first Tuesday evening of each month from 7:15 to 8:15 p.m. following the chanting of the Kundalini Stavah.
+It is chanted on the first Saturday evening of each month from 7:15 to 8:15 p.m.

 Evening Arati and Shiva Arati